xyleme-sidekick/.github/README.md

   npm install
 ```

+> [!NOTE]
-> :info: If you’d like to use Typescript, swap react for react-ts.
+> If you’d like to use Typescript, swap react for react-ts.

+> [!NOTE]
-> :info: These examples will use NPM, but Yarn is also a viable alternative.
+> These examples will use NPM, but Yarn is also a viable alternative.

 #### Step 1.2: Install the required dependencies